-Best Needlepoint Kits For Kids: That’s “Sew” Cool!
+The Best Needlepoint Kits For Kids: That’s “Sew” COOL!

-Well, when I was a kid I was kinda apprehensive about sewing – after all, they involves using a sewing machine, which contained needles, and things I couldn’t make sense of like bobbins, presser feet and winding up thread…but I received a needlepoint kit as a Christmas gift and boy that was fun!
+Well, when I was a kid I was kinda apprehensive about sewing – after all, it involves using a sewing machine, which contained needles, and things I couldn’t make sense of like bobbins, presser feet and winding up thread.

-None of that stress that came from things like threading needles correctly (I was actually very fearful of needles) and I could make the yarn equivalent of a horse, a unicorn, or something else cute that I got to hang up later!
+Needlepoint is a great gateway craft to sewing for youngsters for that reason.
+None of that stress that comes from things like threading needles correctly (I was actually very fearful of needles) and I could make the yarn equivalent of a horse, a unicorn, or something else cute that I got to hang up later!